Skip to main content

 Possible Causes

-Hormonal Fatigue
+Hormonal Fatigue in Fibromyalgia

 There’s nothing like a little bit of adrenaline from your adrenal glands to jumpstart your day.
 Cortisol is another hormone secreted by the adrenals that can also be alerting.
 It’s an anti-inflammatory steroid to help your tissues heal under all sorts of stressful situations.
 Ordinarily, your morning adrenaline and cortisol levels are much higher than in the evening.
 Otherwise, they would keep you awake at bedtime.
+But in people with fibromyalgia, hormonal disruption leads to a state of adrenal fatigue.

 Stress Responses

 Trauma, infections, starvation, overexertion, and lack of sleep are all stressful to your body.
 These situations rapidly trigger your immune system into action to contain tissue damage.
-Insulin is a hormone secreted from the pancreas to help your cells to draw in glucose from the bloodstream.
+Insulin is a hormone secreted from the pancreas to help your cells draw in glucose from the bloodstream.
 It’s a process that enables you to bounce back quickly from short-term stressors.

 Pain is a stressor that activates your entire HPA system.
 It responds by pouring out elevated amounts of hormones, but the process seems disrupted in people with fibromyalgia.
 Although the corticotrophin-releasing hormone (CRH) from the hypothalamus is doubled in the spinal fluid of fibromyalgia patients, the pituitary responds with surprisingly normal levels of ACTH.
 Worse yet, the cortisol level needed for morning alertness is lower in people with fibromyalgia, according to a study by Roberto Riva, Ph.D., of Sweden.1